-- Is the child being sexually exploited during this day? - Do the parents appear to be aware and are they condoning the behaviour? - Are the pupil's peers making comments or suggestions as to where the pupil is at? - Can the parent be contacted and made aware?
+- Is the child being sexually exploited during this day? - Is the child avoiding abusive behaviour from peers or staff on this day? - Do the parents appear to be aware and are they condoning the behaviour? - Are the pupil's peers making comments or suggestions as to where the pupil is at? - Can the parent be contacted and made aware?